THURSDAY, NOVEMBER 3, 2022

 Paul E. Smith is a partner with Patterson Harkavy LLP in Chapel Hill.
-Paul primarily represents employees, labor unions, and the victims of police misconduct.
-He is also an integral member of Patterson Harkavy's civil rights and appellate practice.
+An integral member of the firm's civil rights and appellate practice, he primarily represents employees, labor unions and the victims of police misconduct.
 He is active in the North Carolina Bar Association Labor and Employment Section and the North Carolina Advocates for Justice.

 Click here for more information about Paul.